Applying Bliss Theory

 Because identification is emotionally binding.

 This state is called not having your shit together, and it is actual non-happiness.
-Level 1 is usually temporary, and often exists just in momentary fears or nightmares.
+Level 1 is usually temporary, and for adults often exists only in momentary fears or nightmares.
 Even long after this level is just a memory, it remains very motivating, because nobody wants to fall apart, barring some psycho- or sociopathology.

 This is called control.
 It's not exactly a happy state but it keeps the demons away and you somehow are able to feel you aren't presently falling into the abyss.
 People at Level 2 really have their eyes locked on Level 1, because they know they barely have it under control and they could at any time discover some failure of adaptation or understanding by which they find themselves unsupported, falling.
 One accident, perhaps one snarky comment of insubordination, a moment of inattention, some small thing might separate you from disaster.
 The best these people aim for is stability.
 And they don't want to hear about anything "greater", when push comes to shove, because they already know what the motivational landscape is all about and it's all about avoiding the Descent to Level 1.
 People here do not have their eyes on a higher star, are not seeking higher meaningfulness, do not hope for something greater.
 They just don't want to die literally or metaphorically or socially or however they might potentially lose their shit.
 They've been there -- everyone has been there, because we have all been two years old.
 And they don't want any more of that.